apache/beam/website/www/site/content/en/blog/dataframe-api-preview-available.md

 <!--more-->

 ## A more expressive API
-Beam's new Dataframe API aims to be compatible with the well known [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) DataFrame API, with a few caveats detailed below.
+Beam's new DataFrame API aims to be compatible with the well known [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) DataFrame API, with a few caveats detailed below.
 With this new API a simple pipeline that reads NYC taxiride data from a CSV, performs a grouped